Kdb+: History

 In 1998, KX released kdb, a database built on the language K written by Arthur Whitney.
 In 2003, kdb+ was released as a 64-bit version of kdb.
 In 2004, the kdb+ tick market database framework was released along with kdb+ taq, a loader for the New York Stock Exchange (NYSE) taq data. kdb+ was created by Arthur Whitney, building on his prior work with array languages.

-In April 2007, KX announced that it was releasing a version of kdb+ for Mac OS X. At that time, kdb+ was also available on the operating systems Linux, Windows, and Solaris.
+In April 2007, KX announced that it was releasing a version of kdb+ for Mac OS X. Then, kdb+ was also available on the operating systems Linux, Windows, and Solaris.

 In September 2012, version 3.0 was released.
-It was optimized for Intel's upgraded processors with support for WebSockets, Globally unique identifiers (GUID)s, and Universally unique identifiers (UUID).
+It was optimized for Intel's upgraded processors with support for WebSockets, and universally unique identifiers (UUIDs, termed globally unique identifiers (GUID)s in Microsoft software).
 Intel's Advanced Vector Extensions (AVX) and Streaming SIMD Extensions 4 (SSE4) 4.2 on the Sandy Bridge processors of the time allowed for enhanced support of the kdb+ system.
-In June 2013, version 3.1 was released, with benchmarks up to 8 times faster than for older versions.
+In June 2013, version 3.1 was released, with benchmarks up to 8 times faster than older versions.